/ Researches / The State of Digitalization in GCC Businesses, Q4 2016 | Strategy&

 As for companies, digitalization can bring plentiful benefits that allow them to overcome current business constraints.
 However; many companies in the region have not been as quick to seize the potential of digitalization to cope with the users’ and governments’ interests and plans.
 A survey of 306 business executives in Qatar & UAE revealed the following insights:

-- More than 60% of surveyed companies believe big data and advanced analytics are important; particularly for understanding customers through detailed analysis of structured and unstructured data (such as social media).
+More than 60% of surveyed companies believe big data and advanced analytics are important; particularly for understanding customers through a detailed analysis of structured and unstructured data (such as social media).